The Occult Roots of Nazism: Contents

 This foreword was written by Rohan Butler.
 Goodrick-Clarke traces the connections between Nazism and esotericism in Germany and Austria between 1880 and 1945.
 He profiles the various leaders of the movement at hand, for which he coins the name Ariosophy.
 He rather attempts to keep strictly to his archival source material and limiting speculation, presenting the occult ties in a matter-of-fact manner as just one element among many.

 He concludes that some Nazis were influenced by the ideas of Ariosophists Lanz von Liebenfels and Guido von List, which through personal connections and other ties had an ideological influence on volkisch groups that spawned Nazism.
 He does not indicate any further connection.
-Goodrick-Clarke does not directly attribute the Nazi Party to the occultist German nationalism he profiles, and disregards the idea that Hitler himself had any involvement in Thule meetings or other occultism.
+Goodrick-Clarke does not directly attribute the Nazi Party to the occultist German nationalism he profiles.
+In the final chapter, an examination of "Ariosophy and Adolf Hitler, he disregards the idea that Hitler himself had any involvement in Thule meetings or other occultism.
 He does argue it is probable that Hitler had read at least one work by Liebenfels, the magazine Ostara.

 The book has several appendixes, from A to.
 Appendixes A and B are the genealogies of those involved, while appendix C is an additional history of Ariosophy.
 Appendix D is a "New Templar Verse".
-In appendix E, the only place the phrase "Nazi Occultism" actually appears in the book, Goodrick-Clarke makes an effort to debunk much of the "modern mythology of Nazi occultism" and traces the origins of the more dubious ideas.
+In appendix E, the only place the phrase "Nazi Occultism" actually appears in the book, Goodrick-Clarke makes an effort to debunk much of the "modern mythology of Nazi occultism" and traces the origins of the more dubious ideas, debunking several of the books associated with this modern mythology.